laurijuusti/ToggleLoudnessEqualization/README.md

 - Download or clone repository
 - Find out the correct audio device registry key, found in `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\MMDevices\Audio\Render\`.
 - Look for value changes in the registry when toggling loudness equalization off & on manually, that's the value you need to change.
-- Edit script with your values and run, should work.
+- Edit script with your values and run.